mobilizingcs/ids_labs/unit_1/lab1f/lab1f.md

 Finish it off!
 ==================

-- **Revalue the categorical variable about whether the person surveyed had a physical challenge or not.
+- **Recode the categorical variable about whether the person surveyed had a physical challenge or not.
 The coding is currently:**
     - `"01"`: Person surveyed _did not_ have a physical challenge.
     - `"02"`: Person surveyed _did_ have a physical challenge.
 - **Write a script that:**